 Simple Models of Atmospheric Vortices

 Atmospheric circulation systems have a wide variety of structures and there is no single mechanistic model that describes all their characteristics.
 However, we can construct simple kinematic models that capture some primary aspects of the flow.
 For simplicity, we will concentrate on idealized extra-tropical depressions.
-We will not consider hurricanes and tropical storms in any detail, because the effects of moisture condensation and convection dominate their behaviour.
+We will not consider hurricanes and tropical storms in any … Continue reading Simple Models of Atmospheric Vortices

 Zhukovsky’s Airfoil